This easy Bearnaise sauce recipe is rich, fluffy, and tangy. This sauce can be used on a variety of dishes, like steak, seafood and asparagus.

 With this easy recipe, you’ll be able to master this delicious sauce the first time.

-In a small skillet, add the shallots, vinegar, pepper and 1 TBSP tarragon leaves and bring to a boil over medium heat.
+- Saute the shallots with vinegar.
+In a small skillet, add the shallots, vinegar, pepper and 1 tablespoon of tarragon leaves and bring to a boil over medium heat.
 Reduce heat to a simmer over low heat and cook until almost all of the liquid has evaporated.
 Remove from heat and place in a metal mixing bowl.
 Allow to cool.

-- Sauce cannot be reheated.
+- Unfortunately, this sauce cannot be reheated.
 However, it can be held at temperature in a sous vide water bath at 130 degrees for up to 4 hours.
 Add the sauce to a mason jar and place it in the bath.

 - If the sauce gets too hot while whisking, you’ll end up with scrambled eggs.